-Many of us dream of quitting our day jobs and making a full-time income from writing.
+Many of us dream of quitting our day jobs so we can get paid to write full time.
 This is not as farfetched as it seems.
-Most successful writers bring in money from multiple streams of income.
+Most successful writers make money writing using multiple streams of income.

 You can absolutely make money writing and bring in a full-time income if you are willing to put in the work and use the multiple streams of income practice.
 This is the best way to build your writing career and start doing what you love.

 These 23 streams of income for writers can fit into 5 categories: Books, Freelancing, Blogging, Selling Written Products and Audience Monetization.